-UPDATE November 2017 – we have several huge Reason updates under our belts now so I thought it time to update this article with new devices.
+UPDATE May 2019 – we have several more Reason updates under our belts now so I thought it time to update this article with new devices.
 Old sections are left alone for posterity (and the fact the synths are still very useful) but new units (and some I neglected last time) are inserted.
 I am not covering extra-purchase devices like Parsec or Algoritm.

 Subtractor is where we all came in and is easily overlooked now as people assume it is a relic from the past when soft synths weren’t as good (by dint of being old – yet not analog – huh!).
 But that is a mistake as it is a powerful workhorse with a supremely useful filter; the fact it maintains full force even under strong resonance makes it unique in the rack and of course a go-to for acid games.

 While the architecture is fixed Sub has enough tricks up its sleeve like the Phase offset system, Ring Modulation, FM and an adaptable Noise Source to be able to do a lot of clever things.
 And of course there are also all the extra Waveforms (32 in total) on offer too.
 Inside of a Combinator Sub is wonder for making layers to form a greater ROMpler style of synthesis (minus the samples of course).

 Great for: as well as being a cool 90’s style VA (Virtual Analog) capable of harder edged VA sounds, Sub is a great place to start for 80’s style Jupiter/Juno DCO/Analog sounds like brasses, basses and pads.
 I find myself using it for “woodwind” style leads a lot.